linegost/philipshue/Sketches2/motion/README.md

 ```
 $ npm install
 ```
-Once the installation is complete, run the following prompt line.
+Once the installation is complete, go to [Arduino Editor](https://create.arduino.cc/) and upload "Standard Firmata" to your Arduino using (*philipshue-master/cross-device-template/StandardFirmata.ino*).
+Once the upload is complete, run the following prompt line.
 ```
 $ npm start
 ```